 - Freezer-friendly – Makes 4 quarts so that you can stash half for a future busy night.

 - Salsa verde is your flavor star here.
-Choose a brand you actually like the taste of—mild, medium, or spicy, your call.
-The tomatillo-based brightness is what makes this soup feel fresh instead of heavy.
+Choose a brand you actually like the taste of, mild, medium, or spicy, your call.
+The tomatillo-based brightness makes this soup feel fresh rather than heavy.
 I usually go with medium and let everyone adjust with toppings.

 - Chicken or turkey stock – Use store-bought or make your own with my Rotisserie Chicken Bone Broth recipe for extra depth of flavor.

 - Leftover turkey is the whole reason we’re here.
-You’ll need about 3 cups shredded.
-If your turkey is straight from the fridge and too cold to shred easily, just cube it instead—it’ll be way less frustrating and taste just as good.
-Rotisserie chicken works too if you’re making this another time of year.
+You’ll need about 3 cups of shredded.
+If your turkey is straight from the fridge and too cold to shred easily, just cube it instead; it’ll be way less frustrating and taste just as good.
+Rotisserie chicken works too or make my Air Fryer Turkey Breast specifically for this soup.

-- Kale or spinach – Kale holds up better if you’re meal-prepping, but spinach melts right in and basically disappears (my kids didn’t even notice once it was stirred in).
+- Kale or spinach – Kale holds up better if you’re meal-prepping, but spinach melts right in,

 - Frozen corn adds sweetness and texture.
 Fresh works too, but frozen is easier and tastes just as good.

-- Cumin, chili powder, and smoked paprika are the warm spice trio that makes this taste like you simmered it all day (you didn’t).
+- Cumin, chili powder, and smoked paprika are the warm spice trio that makes this taste as if you simmered it all day (you didn’t).

 Substitutions and Variations